OPadgett/Network-Configurations/README.md

 exit
 write memory
 ```
+## Summary ##
+A NAT pool (MYPOOL) is configured with public IP addresses 203.0.113.1 to 203.0.113.10.

+ACL 1 is created to permit the 192.168.1.0/24 private network for NAT.

+The NAT configuration translates traffic from the inside network (private IP addresses) to the NAT pool (public IP addresses) using Port Address Translation (PAT).

+GigabitEthernet0/0 is configured as the inside interface, and GigabitEthernet0/1 is configured as the outside interface.

+The configuration is saved to the router’s memory.
 ## 2. VPN (Virtual Private Network) - Site-to-Site VPN (Cisco ASA)

 VPNs establish a secure connection between remote networks.
 This configuration sets up a site-to-site VPN using IPsec on a Cisco ASA device.
+This configuration is for setting up IPsec (Internet Protocol Security) VPN on a Cisco router, which includes configuring ISAKMP (Internet Security Association and Key Management Protocol) for secure communication, defining IPsec transform sets, and applying a crypto map to a specific interface.
 ```
 crypto isakmp policy 10
 encryption aes